grafana/grafana-operator/docs/docs/planning/proposals/005-grafanadashboard-folder-management-strategy-update.md

 ## Decision Outcome

-`folderUid` and `folderRef` will be added to the `GrafanaDashboard` CRD.
+`folderUID` and `folderRef` will be added to the `GrafanaDashboard` CRD.
 The behaviour is as follows:

 - If no folder specification (old or new) is set -> use namespace folder
 - If `folder` is set and none of the other fields is set (backwards compat. case) -> Create the folder